Before operating an education and care service, a person must obtain provider approval.

 The ACECQA website provides information about who needs provider approval and how to apply for that approval.
 Once you are an approved provider, the ACECQA Guide to the NQF provides information for providers about their responsibilities.

-For information about the Child Care Subsidy and providing child care, see the Department of Education and Training's Childcare provider handbook or the section of its website on applying for Child Care Subsidy approval.
+For information about the Child Care Subsidy and providing child care, see the Department of Education, Skills and Employment's Child care provider handbook or the section of its website on 'Applying for Child Care Subsidy approval'.

 Register of approved providers